 Teal can lean towards being a more serious color, especially when using dark teal.
-So, it’s a great idea to add some yellow to your color scheme to brighten things up!
+So, adding some yellow to your color scheme is a great idea to brighten things up!

 Yellow and teal are ideal together if you’re into bright, funky colors and a retro 70’s vibe!

 Many of these teal color schemes are bright and bold, but they won’t suit everyone.
 The good news is that you can still use teal in your neutral or minimalist home.
 You don’t need to pair it with rich, colorful shades for it to look stylish.